ooaklee/ghatd/external/streaker/README.md

 `GetCurrentCount` returns the latest recorded count for the scope.
-If a host application needs "active today" semantics, compare the returned `period_key` with today and the immediately preceding period.
+If a host application needs "active today" semantics, compare the returned `period_key` with the current local period and the immediately preceding period.
+Use `BuildPeriodKeyForTimezone` to derive local period keys consistently with recording.

 ## Listing History